Skara Brae: Neolithic lifestyle

-House 8 has no storage boxes or dresser and has been divided into something resembling small cubicles.
-Fragments of stone, bone, and antler were excavated suggesting House 8 may have been used to make tools such as bone needles or flint axes.
+House 8 has no storage boxes or dressers and has been divided into something resembling small cubicles.
+Fragments of stone, bone, and antler were excavated, suggesting House 8 may have been used to make tools such as bone needles or flint axes.
 The presence of heat-damaged volcanic rocks, and what appears to be a flue, supports this interpretation.
 House 8 is distinctive in other ways as well: it is a stand-alone structure not surrounded by midden; instead it is above ground with walls over 2 m thick and has a "porch" protecting the entrance.